 The Distort Points tool allows you to distort vertices of objects within a selected area.
-This may be used to create perspective drawings, however PerspectiveTools now offers better capabilities.
+This may be used to create perspective drawings, however Perspective Tools now offers better capabilities.
 To convert text to a perspective view, you must first convert the text to Béziers with Text>Convert Outlines.

-☐ Press the Option key and select the Distort Points tool from the Transformation Tools palette-or WildTools palette, if it's installed there.
+Press the Option key and select the Distort Points tool from the WildTools palette.
 The following dialog will appear: